 YF 514 Youth Ministry Leadership and Community Development.
 This course provides students with the foundational principles and skills involved in leading/managing as a youth minister.
 Special attention will be given to understanding one's own leadership style, developing a theology of leadership, and the dynamics of community development and networking as it relates to ministry.
+Not currently offered.
 4 units.
-ML youth ministry praxis.
-Through readings, lectures, discussion, and projects, students will develop a systemic lens by which they will consider, evaluate, and develop effective ministry to youth and their families.
+ML approach that will primarily focus on 3 contexts: the adolescent's family, the youth ministry, and the overall congregation.
+Not currently offered.
 4 units.
 ML

 YF 519 Adolescent Faith Longevity.
 This course is designed to help students understand the dynamics of long-term faith development among adolescents.
-This course will weave together theological reflection and social science research in a Practical Theology approach that will primarily focus on 3 contexts: the adolescent's family, the youth ministry, and the overall congregation.
+This course will weave together theological reflection and social science research in a Practical Theology

+YF 520 Family Systems and Youth Ministry.
+This course provides the foundational concepts of family systems theory and its necessary integration in youth ministry praxis.
+Through readings, lectures, discussion, and projects, students will develop a systemic lens by which they will consider, evaluate, and develop effective ministry to youth and their families.
+Not currently offered.
 4 units.
 ML

-YF 520 Family Systems and Youth Ministry.
-This course provides the foundational concepts of family systems theory and its necessary integration in